jinsung-kim/jinsung-kim.github.io/about.md

 I only review books that I have completed - which is the reason the ratings skew towards higher scores.

-### Particular Topics I Enjoy Reading
+### Particular topics I enjoy
-Fashion (runway and cultural), art in general, biographies, philosophy
+Fashion (runway and cultural), art in general, biographies, philosophy.
+I am more of a nonfiction reader.

 ### Favorites?
 In no particular order: